microsoft/WhatTheHack/044-AzureIntegrationServices/Student/Challenge-02.md

 ## Advanced Challenges

-- In either GitHub Actions or Azure DevOps, rather than having a single task that deploys your Bicep template straight to Azure, extend it to include some or all of the suggested tasks:
+- In your GitHub Actions workflow or Azure DevOps pipeline, rather than having a single task that deploys your Bicep template straight to Azure, extend it to include some or all of the suggested tasks:
     - Linting and validating your Bicep code.
     - Adding a preview job to see what will be deployed to Azure and an approval step before deploying your template.
     - Adding a test job to verify that your template deployed correctly.